Lindale Winter UIL

 My facial expressions are pretty readable.
 If you see me making a face, you may want to slow down and/or explain more thoroughly.

-I don't count flashing as part of prep, but prep for flashing (organizing files, trying to find the right speech, deleting other files, etc) are.
-It shouldn't take more than about 30 seconds to flash.
+I don't count flashing as part of prep, but prep for flashing/sending files (organizing files, trying to find the right speech, deleting other files, etc) are.
+It shouldn't take more than about 30 seconds to send files.
 Going on 5 minutes is a bit excessive.

-I am relatively new to critical debate.
-I am not opposed to it, but I am not well versed, so be sure to really explain any kritiks and how they impact the debate.
+In terms of critical debate: I am not opposed to it, but I am not well versed, so be sure to really explain any kritiks and how they impact the debate.
 One of my students called me a lazy progressive judge.
 That fits.
 I don't read the literature or envelope myself in the K. Do the work for me; I don't want to.

 Counterplans, disadvantages and solvency/advantage debates are great.